 You might guess from these experiences that I have sexual trauma in my past, but no, I don’t.
 What I do have is a lifetime of absorbing toxic messages about masculinity from popular culture.

-The first time I tried to explain this fear to myself (which in itself was incredibly confronting and challenging), I came up with this: men get erections very easily, and as a woman, it’s your fault and if you don’t do something about it, you will be raped and possibly murdered.
+The first time I tried to explain this fear to myself (which in itself was incredibly confronting and challenging), I came up with this: men get erections very easily, and it’s your fault and if you don’t do something about it, you will be raped and possibly murdered.

 My anxiety was rooted in a subconscious fear that if I somehow failed to please a man - which in my mind meant giving him an orgasm - my physical safety would be at risk.
 Which is just about the biggest “brake”, to use Nagoski’s terminology, imaginable.

 At the time, still doubting myself, I dismissed this idea as paranoia.
-I now know that it is 100% not paranoia, because at least 2 young women have been raped and murdered by young men in my home country.
-And I’m not even counting the massacres in the US, or any similar incidents that occur outside the Western world.
+I now know that it is 100% not paranoia, because in the last few years at least 2 young women have been raped and murdered by men in my home country.
+And I’m not even counting the ones that don’t get reported on in the news, or the massacres in the US, or any similar incidents that occur outside the Western world.